 Mix all the ingredients into one pound of lean ground beef, at least 90% lean.
 I used 96% lean 4% fat ground beef when making this jerky.
 Mix well and refrigerate for 4-24 hours to help the meat bind together.
 Take out of the fridge and pack into the jerky gun making sure there are no air pockets.

 Shoot strips of jerky onto your dehydrator trays or on baking sheets if using an oven.

-Dehydrate for about 3 1/2 to 5 hours until beef jerky is dried.
+Dehydrate for about 3 1/2 to 5 hours at your dehydrators highest setting until beef jerky has reached 160°F and has dried.
 I used my Excalibur Dehydrator which took me only 3 1/2 hours to dry this batch.
+If using an oven, heat the strips for 10 minutes at 300°F for 10 minutes with the oven door closed.
+Then turn the temperature down to the oven lowest setting (normally about 170°F), crack the door and “cook” until it has dried.
 The ground jerky will be a lot easier to chew and has a totally different texture than whole muscle jerky.
 The only way to see whether you like ground jerky is to make a batch and eat it!
 Let me know how it turns out..
 Enjoy!!!

 For more in depth directions on how to dry your beef jerky, visit my page Jerky Making Methods or click on the pictures below.

 - 1lb Lean ground beef (10% fat or less)